-14.6-2 Time, Place and Notice
+14.6.3 Time, Place and Notice

-If an appellate review is to be conducted, the Appeal Board shall, within 30 days after receiving a request for appeal, schedule a review date and cause each side to be given notice (with special notice to the practitioner) of the time, place, and date of the appellate review.
-The appellate review shall commence within 60 days from the date of such notice provided; however, when a request for appellate review concerns a member who is under suspension which is then in effect, the appellate review should commence within 45 days from the date the request for appellate review was received.
+The Appeal Board shall, within thirty (30) days after receipt of a request for appellate review, schedule a review date and cause each side to be given notice of time, place and date of the appellate review.
+The appellate review shall not commence less than thirty (30) or more than sixty (60) days from the date of notice; provided, however, that when a request for appellate review concerns a practitioner who is under suspension which is then in effect, the appellate review may commence as soon as the arrangements may reasonably be made.
 The time for appellate review may be extended by the Appeal Board for good cause.

-14.6-3 Appeal Board
+14.6.4 Appeal Board

-The Governing Board may sit as the Appeal Board, or it may appoint an Appeal Board which shall be composed of not less than three members of the Governing Board.
-Knowledge of the matter involved shall not preclude any person from serving as a member of the Appeal Board, so long as that person did not take part in a prior hearing on the same matter.
-The Appeal Board may select an attorney to assist it in the proceeding.
-If an attorney is selected, he or she may act as an appellate Hearing Officer and shall have all of the authority of and carry out all of the duties assigned to a Hearing Officer as described in this Article 14.
-That attorney shall not be entitled to vote with respect to the appeal.
-The Appeal Board shall have such powers as are necessary to discharge its responsibilities.
+The Oversight Committee may sit as the Appeal Board, or it may delegate that function to an Appeal Board which shall be composed of not less than three (3) members of the Oversight Committee.
+Knowledge of the matter involved shall not preclude any person from serving as a member of the Appeal Board so long as that person did not take part in a prior hearing on the action or recommendation being challenged.
+The Appeal Board may select an attorney to assist it in the proceeding, but that attorney shall not be entitled to vote with respect to the appeal.

-14.6-4 Appeal Procedure
+14.6.5 Appeal Procedure